best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 [https://github.com/best-practice-and-impact/govcookiecutter][govcookiecutter].
 Pull
 requests into `main` require at least one approved review.

+### Spotted a bug?

+Raise an issue using the bug report template - please check the [https://github.com/best-practice-and-impact/govcookiecutter/issues][Issues] first in case we're already on it!

+### Want to see a new feature?

+We'd be delighted to consider it!
+Please raise an issue using the feature request template after checking the [https://github.com/best-practice-and-impact/govcookiecutter/issues][Issues] in case you can add to an ongoing discussion.

 ### Python

 For Python code, [we follow the GDS Way Python style guide][gds-way-python] with a line